 Launch Date: No earlier than February 6, 2026 (UTC – subject to final readiness)

-Current Status (January 17, 2026): SLS rocket and Orion spacecraft are rolling out to Launch Pad 39B at Kennedy Space Center today.
+Current Status (January 17, 2026): SLS rocket and Orion spacecraft rolled out to Launch Pad 39B at Kennedy Space Center.

 Countdown: Approximately T–20 days to the opening of the primary launch window.

-NASA’s Artemis II will be the first crewed mission to fly around the Moon in over 50 years, testing systems for future lunar landings.
+NASA’s Artemis II will be the first crewed mission to fly around the Moon in over 50 years, validating spacecraft systems required for future lunar landings.

 🚀 Artemis II Mission Overview

-Artemis II will send four astronauts on a ~10-day free-return trajectory around the Moon (no landing).
-This mission tests the Orion spacecraft and SLS rocket with humans onboard – building on the uncrewed Artemis I mission and preparing for the Artemis III lunar landing.
+Artemis II will send four astronauts on a roughly 10-day free-return trajectory around the Moon, without landing.
+The mission will fully test the Orion spacecraft and SLS rocket with humans onboard, building directly on the uncrewed Artemis I flight and paving the way for Artemis III, NASA’s planned return to the lunar surface.

 👩🚀 Meet the Artemis II Crew

-Daily updates: track crew training, health checks, and pre-launch activities.
+Daily updates on crew training, health checks, and pre-launch preparations will be added as launch approaches.

 ⚠️ Risks & Challenges of Artemis II